shiuu/bird-report/README.md

 # ng Bird Report

-This project is to demostrate the following basic features of Angular 2+ (including Angular 4 and 5):
+This project is to demostrate the following basic features of Angular 4+:
 - Components, Templates and Data Binding
 - Directives
 - Reactive Forms and Template-driven Forms
 - Form Validation (both built-in validators and custom validators)
 - Routing and Navigating
-- Dependency Injection, Services
+- Services and Dependency Injection
 - Communicating with the Server Using HTTP, Observables, and Rx
 - Pipes (both built-in and custom)
 - Lazily loading modules

 ## Actual Use

-Ornithologists can submit reports of bird survey on this app.
+Ornithologists can submit bird survey reports on this web app.
 Bird data gathered this way is very valuable when composing bird atlases.

 ## Project Status